-- Google Adwords — you can create an account and pay to display your ads on the top of the search results list, so if a user enters a keyword related to your website, Google will suggest your website.
+- Google Ads (Adwords) — you can create an account and pay to display your ads on the top of the search results list, so if a user enters a keyword related to your website, Google will suggest your website.

-- Social media platforms — you can pay to display your ads on platforms such as Instagram, Facebook or TikTok, so that when a user clicks on your ad they will be redirected to your website/landing page.
+- Social media advertising — you can pay to display your ads on platforms such as Instagram, Facebook (via Facebook Ads Manager), or TikTok so that when a user clicks on your ad they will be redirected to your website/landing page.

 Advantages and disadvantages of paid traffic

 Paid traffic can be a good way of advertising your products because:

 - The results are instant as people start to see your paid ads as soon as you launch your campaigns (conversions might start flowing in immediately).